 With her knack for being in trouble's way, Sookie witnesses the firebombing of Merlotte's, the bar where she works.
 Since Sam Merlotte is now known to be two-natured, suspicion falls immediately on the anti-shifters in the area.
 Sookie suspects otherwise, but her attention is divided when she realizes that her lover, Eric Northman, and his "child" Pam are plotting to kill the vampire who is now their master.
 Gradually, Sookie is drawn into the plot-which is much more complicated than she knows...

-I found this eleventh in the Sookie Stackhouse/Southern Vampire series to be much more to my liking than the previous book, Dead in the Family.
+I found this eleventh in the Sookie Stackhouse series to be much more to my liking than the previous book, Dead in the Family.
 Some of the things that pleased me in the book:

-I appreciated that Sookie, in the midst of this unbelievably harrowing life she leads, worried about things like being a good hostess, keeping up her family home, and exhibiting compassion for those deserving of it.
+- I appreciated that Sookie, in the midst of this unbelievably harrowing life she leads, worried about things like being a good hostess, keeping up her family home, and exhibiting compassion to those deserving of it.

-Sookie's inner dialog was great!
+- Sookie's inner dialogue was great!
 Her exclamation of "Irrelevant!" following silly thoughts, especially during times of peril, was hilarious!